New Zealand Labour Party: Ideology

 By the late 1980s, the Labour Party had undergone significant ideological changes, leading to policies that frequently conflicted with the goals and interests of the union movement.
 The Labour Government of the 1980s deviated sharply from a social-democratic path; in a series of economic reforms, the government removed a swathe of regulations and subsidies, privatised state assets, and introduced corporate practices to state services.
+The Labour's Party also began to embrace the Third Way during the 1990s.

 The party's constitution and platform programme maintains its founding principle as democratic socialism, while observers describe Labour's policies as social-democratic and pragmatic in practice.
 From the 1990s onwards, Labour has again aimed to use the power of the state to try to achieve a "fairer and more equal society", based on a mixed economy in which both the state and private enterprise play a part.
 Subsequently, the party has also been described as embracing certain social-liberal policies.

 Principles

 According to its current constitution, the party accepts democratic socialist principles, including: